Why Switch from Rocket Money?

 - It's read-only, you can't move money within the app.

-- Some find the investment tracking features a bit basic.
+- The investment tracking features a bit basic.

-- Who it’s for: The iPhone user who wants a smart, good-looking app to manage their daily spending.
+Who it’s for: Basically, the iPhone user who wants a smart, good-looking app to manage their daily spending.

 YNAB (You Need A Budget)

-YNAB has been around since 2004, and it's less of an app and more of a financial philosophy.
+YNAB has been around since 2004, and it's less of an app and more of a financial philosophy. t’s a tool for self-actualization.
+Who do you want to be, and how can the money you earn help you get there?
 It’s built on the principle of zero-based budgeting, where you give every single dollar a "job."
 This is for people who want to be deeply involved in their finances.
 It’s not a passive tracking app.
-Instead, it forces you to actively decide where your money is going, which can be a game-changer for getting out of debt or saving for a big goal, like a down payment after seeing how much you're really spending on takeout.
+Instead, it forces you to actively decide where your money is going, which can be a game-changer for getting out of debt or saving for a big goal, like a down payment or a big vacation after seeing how much you're really spending on takeout or other ridiculous things.
 I tried it and found the initial learning curve was steep, requiring a real commitment to watching their tutorials and sticking with the method before it finally clicked.

 - Zero-based budgeting system.